sushobhannayak/sushobhannayak.github.io/_posts/2015-10-22-sgd-convergence.markdown

 In my [last post]({% post_url 2015-10-10-crfpp-sgd %}), we saw, or rather took it on faith, that Stochastic Gradient Descent(SGD) is much faster in getting to a reasonable solution compared to Gradient Descent(GD).
-Instead of investigating the theoretical underpinnings, I took the easier way out and just pointed the reader to the excellent discussion in [this paper][botou].
+Instead of investigating the theoretical underpinnings, I took the easier way out and just directed the reader to the excellent discussion in [this paper][botou].
-Also, that post was more focused on the experiments I ran with CRF++, and a detailed theoretical discussion would have been a little out of place.
+Furthermore, that post was more focused on the experiments I ran with CRF++, and a detailed theoretical discussion would have been a little out of place there.
 This is an attempt to rectify that, to go through the derivations myself, to get a better understanding of the concepts in the process.